Hawaiian Lomi Lomi Salmon Recipe

 - Hawaiian Salt (Do not use table salt!)

-- If you can’t find salted salmon at the store, you can make it yourself.
-Just buy a slab of salmon, rub Hawaiian salt all over it, Lomi (massage) that buggah and place it in a glass dish.
-Cover it with saran and place it in your fridge to cure overnight.
+- Buy a slab of salmon, rub Hawaiian salt all over it, Lomi (massage) that buggah and place it in a glass dish.
+Cover it with saran wrap and place it in your fridge to cure overnight.
+Using fresh salmon really makes a difference.
+The salted salmon you buy in the store is often way too salty.
+Fresh kine is da best.

 - On day 2, take out your salmon.
-Wash it and then dice it.
+Wash it, pat it dry, and then dice it.
 Also make sure to take out all the skin and bones!

 - Dice your tomatoes and sweet onion, and chop up a few stalks of green onion.

 - Throw everything in a large bowl and add Hawaiian salt to taste.
-Lomi or massage it with your fingers to combine all the ingredients.
+Lomi or massage the ingredients with your fingers to combine.
 Let the mixture rest and soak up flavor for at least a few hours before your party starts.

-- Right before serving add crushed or cubed ice.
+- About an hour before serving, add crushed or cubed ice.
 The melting ice will make the lomi salmon nice and juicy!!

 Again, this is something we usually only make for parties in large quantities, so apologies if the measurements aren’t very exact.
 Just eyeball your ingredients to make sure you have the right ratio of tomato to onion to salmon.
 Also, the above Hawaiian plate can not be mailed to you :(